-Eating food prepared by others has become a habit for Australians – we each eat takeaway an average of 2.5 times a week for dinner.
-As a result, we’re adding more salt, sugar and saturated fat to our diet than we should and may easily exceed the 8700kJ energy-per-day guideline for an average Australian adult.
+We're increasingly looking to takeaways for our next meal – Australians eat takeout dinners an average of 2.5 times a week.
+As a result, we're adding more salt, sugar and saturated fat to our diet than we should, and may easily exceed the recommended 8700kJ per day for an average adult.

-The good news is that whether you love Chinese, Indian or Thai, you don’t have to sacrifice health for convenience.
-There are better dishes in most cuisines, says accredited practising dietitian Dr Kellie Bilinski – it’s just a matter of knowing what to choose.
+The good news is, whether you love Chinese, Indian or Thai, you don't have to sacrifice health for convenience.
+There are healthier dishes in most cuisines, says accredited practising dietitian Dr Kellie Bilinski – it's just a matter of knowing what to choose.

 - Stick to the right ratio – 50% vegetables, 25% protein and 25% carbohydrates make for a balanced meal.

-- Avoid cream-based and coconut-based sauces.
+- Avoid cream- and coconut-based sauces.
 Tomato is a better option.

 - If you get an all-protein dish like a chicken stir fry or Mongolian lamb, also order an all-vegetable dish.